iPhone 16e vs Galaxy S24 FE: Don't make a mistake

 Summary

 Get the iPhone 16e if you prefer a smaller phone and if you value great battery life in a tiny form factor.
-Also, it's an iPhone with iOS and the Apple ecosystem, which is another selling point.
+Also, it's an iPhone with iOS and the Apple ecosystem, which is another selling point if you already own other Apple products.

 Get the Galaxy if you want a bigger phone, with a bigger screen and you value a more versatile camera system with an ultra-wide and telephoto lenses.
-Also, if you want smooth 120Hz scrolling, only the Galaxy has that.
+Also, if you want smooth 120Hz scrolling, the Galaxy can give you that, unlike the iPhone.

 Which one would you pick and why?